Polymer/polymer-analyzer/doc/overview.md

  * Extensible: feature recognition is broken out into independent scanners.
 Teaching the analyzer to recognize new features is as easy as adding a new scanner.

  * Fast: the analyzer walks each document as few times as possible.
-We use dependency-aware caching to do the minimum amount of work to re-analyze when a file changes.
+We use dependency-aware caching to do the minimum amount of work when a file changes.

- * Standards-based: the analyzer ships with a set of scanners that are able to parse and analyzer standards-based web sites.
+ * Standards-based: the analyzer ships with a set of scanners that are able to parse and analyze standards-based web sites.

  * Loading agnostic: the user specifies both how to load files, and how URLs map into paths for the loader.
-This enables use cases like loading files over a network and where the filesystem does not map 1:1 onto the url space.
+This enables use cases like loading files over a network, as well as cases where the filesystem does not map 1:1 onto the url space as the source code sees it.

 ## Design